-The Boren Scholarship is a merit-based program designed to enable undergraduate students to study languages and world regions that are considered critical to U.S. national security.
-In exchange, Boren Scholars commit to one year of service in a government position related to national security.
+The Boren Fellowship is funded by the National Security Education Program (NSEP), which focuses on "geographic areas, languages, and fields of study deemed critical to U.S. national security."
+The fellowship is a merit-based program designed to enable undergraduate students to study languages and world regions that are considered critical to U.S. national security.
+In exchange, Boren Fellows commit to at least one year of service in a government position related to national security.

 Students apply for the Boren Scholarship to fund a study abroad program in a region or country considered critical to U.S. national security.
 The Scholarship may fund a one-semester program or a full academic year program.
 Applicants may also propose a combination of summer study with a semester or year-long program.
 Summer-only programs are an option only for students in the STEM fields (sciences, technology, engineering, and mathematics).